whatusernameisleft/BetterRecipes/README.md

 This web guide contains all recipes for Better Recipes and guides as to how you can add your own recipes. <br>

+You can also find Better Recipes' Spigot Page [here](https://www.spigotmc.org/resources/better-recipes.70417/).

 ## Wiki
 There is a detailed and well-maintained Wiki for Better Recipes which can be found [here](https://github.com/whatusernameisleft/BetterRecipes/wiki).